rchavarria/rchavarria.github.com/_posts/2020-10-20-your-money-your-life.markdown

 Daily Decompression
 Escape
 Escape Entertainment
 How much of your weekend entertainment do you consider your just reward for sticking it out at a boring job?
 Vacations
 Solo si estan relacionafas con el trabajo.
 Para desconectar o para aliviar estres Job-Related Illness visits to the doctor, trips to the drugstore, and sniffling under the covers.
 Other Job-Related Expenses
 Examine your balance sheet of assets and liabilities (step 1).
 Look at what you pay “the help”: Would you need a housekeeper, gardener, handyman, or nanny if you didn’t have a job? educational programs, books, tools and conferences.
 Your Real Hourly Wage
 create a table, adding the approximate extra job-related hours to your normal workweek and subtracting the job-related expenses from your usual pay.
 The corollary figure is also interesting.
-In this example, every dollar you spend represents 6 minutes of your The corollary figure is also interesting.
 In this example, every dollar you spend represents 6 minutes of your life.
+Think
-Think Why Do This Step?
+Why Do This Step?
 No Shame, No Blame